HorizonEmuTeam/Horizon-Emu/README.md

 <b>Alexoqool</b> - idea of ​​how you can add files and edit Apk.

 <b>Snap</b> - adding a lot of DXVK and Turnips, adding Wine selection.
+Compilation Wine

 <b>MTK Top Proc</b> - idea of how you can add files, fixing container deletion option.

+<b>Darum</b> - for the compilation of box with AVX

 ## Development assistance
 If you know about the change of resources in Apk and want to help in development, write to Telegram: @jotaros884.
 Thanks